Skip to Main Content

 Notes

 Chicago Notes & Bibliography uses two different types of notes: footnotes and endnotes.
-You should use automatic notes, as opposed to trying to format them yourself, since the note systems will automatically update as you add new notes or new text.
+You should insert notes within the program you are using (learn how), as opposed to trying to format them yourself, since the note systems will automatically update as you add new notes or new text.

 Footnotes will appear at the bottom of a page.
 Small superscript numbers within the text will tell the user to look at the bottom and find the corresponding number.1

-Endnotes will appear as a separate page at the end of the paper.
+Endnotes appear as a separate page at the end of the paper.

 Notes are formatted similarly to bibliography entries, but authors are listed in normal order (First Name Last Name) and components are separated with commas (no periods).
 Publication information is placed in parentheses.
 You can include page numbers within a note to indicate where you found the information.